 - Purchasing records and other materials related to specific financial transactions

 - Travel records

-- Routine letters of transmittal and acknowledgement
+- Routine letters of transmittal and acknowledgment

 - Other administrative support records

 These lists are intended as general guides.
-If there are questions about types of records not listed here please do not dispose of them, please contact the Archivesfor assistance.
-See Transferring Records for detailed instructions on preparing material for transfer to the Special Collections and University Archives department.
+If there are questions about types of records not listed here please do not dispose of them, please contact the Archives for assistance.
+See Transferring records for detailed instructions on preparing material for transfer to the Special Collections and University Archives department.

 Faculty papers can contain significant information on teaching, research, and professional activities, areas through which researchers can gain a valuable perspective on the intellectual vitality of the university community.
 The Archives collects the personal papers of representative faculty in an endeavor to document the intellectual environment of the University of Nevada, Reno.

 The primary collecting objective is to document the careers of faculty members who meet some or all of the following criteria: